Approx. Time Difference

 - November through mid-February (during Southern Hemisphere summer when Brazil is on daylight saving time): add 6 hours

+You are required to have a valid cell-phone number while on the program.
 You are strongly encouraged to buy a cell phone in Brazil and enroll in a prepaid (prepago) plan.
 You can purchase a simple phone for as little as U.S. $90.
-A phone plan can usually be initiated for less than $50 with a passport for ID.
+A phone plan can usually be initiated for less than $50 with a passport or ID.

 You can purchase prepaid cell phone cards, which you can replenish with minutes using a code.
 With a prepaid plan, you will not be charged for incoming calls.
 You will pay only for outgoing calls or calls received a cobrar, much like collect calls in the U.S. Also, minutes are not deducted for 0800 (toll-free) calls, even if they are used to call an international calling card.